-The A-MSystems Model 2400 amplifier is the ideal solution for researchers who want to invest in a multi-functional patch clamp amplifier.
-This fairly priced amplifier is the perfect solution for whole cell patch clamp, single channel recordings, current clamp and extracellular recordings.
+The A-MSystems Model 2400 patch clamp amplifier is the ideal solution for researchers who want to invest in a multi-functional amplifier.
+This brilliantly priced amplifier is the perfect solution for whole cell patch clamp, single channel recordings, current clamp and extracellular recordings.

 Each headstage has a switchable dual resistor setting, where two of the following values are built in: 10 MΩ, 50 MΩ, 100 MΩ, 1 GΩ, 5 GΩ, and 10 GΩ.
 The default headstage shipped with each amplifier is the 100 MΩ/10 GΩ version, but alternative headstages can be specified or added to the setup at a later stage.
 Once the headstage is connected, the amplifier automatically detects the resistor settings to adjust internal gain settings, without any additional scaling factor inputs required of the user.